Saturday, Sept 26th, 2026 – 10am-2pm

 For this years event, we present 4 speakers covering recovery topics such as:

-- Finding humor in recovery
+- Finding personal excellence in recovery

-- Thriving in recovery against insurmountable challenges
+- Thriving in recovery as a trauma survivor

 - Transitioning to working in treatment while in recovery